 Within a cohort of 146 patients initiated on medical cannabis therapy, 45.2% patients successfully discontinued their pre-existing benzodiazepine therapy.
 This observation merits further investigation into the risks and benefits of the therapeutic use of medical cannabis and its role relating to benzodiazepine use.(Purcell 2019)

 This matters, because, according to the Australian Bureau of Statistics, benzodiazepine was found in 63.1% of the Australians who died of opioid overdose, and were the second most-common cause of overdose death (at 4.0 per 100,000 vs 4.6 per 100,000 for opioids).]

 The Crime: Wrongful Death from Criminal Negligence

-To summarize: The Cost of Pain in Australia (Deloitte & Pain Australia, April 2019), 3.24 million Australians suffer from chronic pain, for which the most common prescription for the treatment of chronic pain is deadly opioids, which killed 823 Australians in 2018.
+To summarize: The Cost of Pain in Australia (Deloitte & Pain Australia, April 2019), 3.24 million Australians suffer from chronic pain, for which the most common prescription for the treatment of chronic pain is deadly opioids (often along with benzodiazepines), which killed 823 Australians in 2018.